etn-ccis/blui-react-native-component-library/docs/ChannelValue.md

 ### Styles

-You can override the internal styles used by PX Blue by passing a `styles` prop.
+You can override the internal styles used by Brightlayer UI by passing a `styles` prop.
 It supports the following keys:

 | Name  | Description                         |
 | ----- | ----------------------------------- |